bigstephh732/SC-300-IAM-Labs/Phase-2-Condititional-Access-Basics/Lab05-Conditional-Access-Basics.md

 ## Step 3 — Create a Basic Conditional Access Policy

-Click Create new policy
+### Policy Design Overview

+Intended Policy Name:
+CA-Require-MFA-for-IAM-Users

+### Policy Objective

+Require Multi-Factor Authentication for all users in the IAM-Users group when accessing any cloud application.

-Policy Name
+### Policy Design Details

-CA-Require-MFA-for-Lab-Users
-Assignments — Users
+### Assignments — Users
-Include:
+	•	Include:
-Select users and groups
-Choose group: IAM-Users
+	•	Security group: IAM-Users
-Exclude:
+	•	Exclude:
-None (for lab simplicity)
-✅ Best practice: Always target groups, not individual users.
+	•	Administrative accounts (best practice, not enforced in lab)

+(Rationale: Group-based targeting allows policies to scale and simplifies onboarding and offboarding.)

-Assignments — Cloud Apps
+### Assignments — Cloud Apps
+	•	Include:
-Select: All cloud apps
+	•	All cloud apps

-This means:
-Policy applies to any app the user accesses
+(Rationale:
+Ensures MFA is enforced consistently across Microsoft 365 and third-party applications.)

-Conditions
+### Conditions
-Skip all conditions for now (leave defaults).
+	•	No additional conditions applied in this basic policy design.

+(Rationale:
-📘 This lab focuses on basic enforcement, not advanced logic.
+This lab focuses on foundational Conditional Access enforcement before introducing advanced conditions such as device compliance, location, or sign-in risk.)

-Access Controls
+## Access Controls (Grant)
-Grant access
+	•	Grant access
-Require multi-factor authentication
+	•	Require multi-factor authentication

-Select Require MFA
-Save
+(Rationale:
+MFA significantly reduces the risk of credential-based attacks while maintaining user access.)

-Enable Policy
+### Policy State
-Set:
-Enable policy: On
-⚠️ In production you might use Report-only first, but for lab we enable it.
+	•	Enabled

+(Rationale:
+In a production environment, policies may be deployed in report-only mode first.
+For this lab, the intended state is enabled to demonstrate enforcement logic.)

 ## Step 4 — Review Policy